About ABE Greater Los Angeles

 Karin Photo

-Sr. Site Coordinator/ Lead Lab Technician at Pierce College Distribution Center
+ABE-LA Site Director/Coordinator at Pierce College Distribution Center

 Karin Steinhauer received her bachelor's degree in Microbiology from CSULB.
 She established a career as a public health microbiologist for the city of Long Beach.
 She has experience in biology based quality control systems and veterinary medicine.
 In 2007, after working for Pierce College as the Anatomy & Physiology technician, Karin began working for what was then called the Amgen-Bruce Wallace Biotech Program and has continued on as the Pierce Distribution center coordinator for the ABE program.
-Her experience and expertise have led to her concurrent title as a "Master Lab Technician" for the global ABE program.
+Her experience and expertise allowed her to serve as "Master Lab Technician" for the global ABE program for many years.

 Karin's favorite books are Ishmael by Daniel Quinn, Braiding Sweetgrass by Robin Wall Kimmerer, and The Madd Adam Series by Margaret Atwood.
 Her hobbies include insect collecting, natural habitat gardening, wildlife rehabilitation, and hiking.
 Karin is passionate about helping students question, understand, and connect to the natural world.